 Nucleum is a masterfully designed game that offers deep strategic gameplay set in an intriguing alternate history world.
 Its combination of resource management, network building, contract fulfillment, and technological advancement gives players a rich tapestry of decisions to navigate.
 While it may have a steep learning curve and some minor component issues, these are outweighed by its strengths in replayability, thematic integration, and strategic depth.
 The board game is quite big, so the surface where the board game is placed needs to be bigger.

 For fans of heavy euro games who enjoy intricate planning and high player interaction, Nucleum is a highly recommended addition to any board game collection.
-It is an excellent Gateway board game if you want to dive into heavier euroes.
+It is an excellent gateway board game if you want to dive into heavier euroes.
 Whether competing fiercely over railway links or collaborating on shared goals while pursuing your unique path to victory, Nucleum promises an engaging and rewarding gaming experience every time you play.